Clichee/climate-earth/README.md

 The server acts as a stand-in for static S3 bucket hosting and so contains almost no server-side logic.
 It serves all files located in the `earth/public` directory.
 See `public/index.html` and `public/libs/earth/*.js` for the main entry points.
-Data files are located in the `public/data` directory, and there is one sample weather layer located at `data/weather/current`.
+Data files are located in the `public/data` directory.

 *For Ubuntu, Mint, and elementary OS, use `nodejs` instead of `node` instead due to a [naming conflict](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint-elementary-os).